On the Quantum Equivalence between $S|LWE\rangle$ and $ISIS$: Introduction

-where $\Lambda_\yv^\bot(\Am) = \{\xv \in \Z^m : \Am\T \xv = \yv \mod q\}$ denotes the $q$-ary shifted dual lattice associated to $\Am$.
+where $\Lambda_\yv^\bot(\Am) = \{\xv \in \Z^m : \Am \xv = \yv \mod q\}$ denotes the $q$-ary shifted dual lattice associated to $\Am$.
 On the other hand an algorithm for $\ISIS(\Am,T)$ outputs a string $\xv \in \Lambda_\yv^\bot(\Am) \cap T$, so if we take $\hf = \one_T$, the two problems look quite similar.
 Unfortunately, even from an algorithm that outputs a uniformly random element of $\Lambda_\yv^\bot(\Am) \cap T$, it is not clear how to construct the state $\ket{\widehat{W_\yv}}$.

 Under some condition on the algorithm used for $\ISIS$, we can prove the missing part of the reduction, namely that $\ICLWE \rightarrow \ISIS$.
-More precisely, we introduce the notion of randomness recoverable algorithms, which are randomized classical algorithms from which we can recover the randomness from the solution.
-We manage to prove the following \begin{theorem}[Informal] Assume we have an efficient classical algorithm for $\ISIS(\Am,T)$ which is randomness recoverable, then we can have an efficient quantum algorithm for $\ICLWE(\Am,f)$, with $\hf = \one_T$. \end{theorem} Notice that using Theorem~\ref{Theorem:2}, this means we can also obtain an algorithm for $\SLWE(\Am,f)$.
-The formal theorem actually also requires that the output distribution of the algorithm closely matches the uniform distribution over the set of solutions.
+More precisely, we introduce the notion of full support randomness-recoverable algorithms, which are randomized classical algorithms from which we can recover the randomness from the solution and that has an output distribution which is uniform over the solutions.
+We manage to prove the following \begin{theorem}[Informal] Assume we have an efficient classical algorithm for $\ISIS(\Am,T)$ which is full support randomness-recoverable, then we have an efficient quantum algorithm for $\ICLWE(\Am,f)$, with $\hf = \one_T$.
+Using \Cref{Theorem:2}, this means we can also obtain an algorithm for $\SLWE(\Am,f)$. \end{theorem}

 While these conditions on the algorithm for $\ISIS$ seem very strict and potentially unachievable for real algorithms, we show that this is not the case.
-Our final contribution is to show how to recover (and extend) an algorithm of~\cite{BJK+25} for $\SLWE$ in the case $q$ is a small power of two.
-This result was phrased in terms of the $\overline{\text{EDCP}}$ problem and we rephrase is in terms of the $\SLWE$ problem.
+Our final contribution is to show how to recover an algorithm of~\cite{BJK+25}.
+This result was phrased in terms of the $\overline{\text{EDCP}}$ problem, which is a variant of the \emph{Extrapolated Dihedral Coset Problem}.